 For years, many travelers, especially backpackers, swore that traveling by train was the best, and only, way to get around Europe.
-But with Eurail tickets now costing as must as a few thousand dollars and limitations now on the numbers of countries for which the tickets are valid, traveling by airplane is often more economical.
+But with Eurail tickets now costing as much as a few thousand dollars and limitations now on the numbers of countries for which the tickets are valid, traveling by airplane is often far more economical.
 There are several low-cost airlines in Europe.
 Two of the most popular are easyJet and Ryanair.

-Ryanair, based in Dublin, operates 516 routes in 26 countries.
+Ryanair, based in Dublin, operates over 500 routes in over 25 countries.
 I traveled round-trip to Paris from Rome for $20 total using the airline.
 Plane tickets can cost as little at $0.01 for a one-way flight.
 But nothing comes without a price, and Ryanair is no exception.
 Extra fees quickly add up with this low-budget airline.
 My $20 trip to Paris?
 It was actually two $0.01 one way tickets with several excess fees.
 In fact, the airline makes most of its money on these excess fees, such as checking bags, booking fee and priority seating.
 You also will not get anything free using the airline: sandwiches cost about $4.

 And don’t think you’ll land right in the heart of the big city.
 Ryanair uses mainly smaller airports in suburbs.
 Many are an hour or more outside of the city by bus.
 But $20 to see Paris?
 Well worth it.